juskek/learning/Programming/CrossPlatform/DartFlutter/Flutter.md

 # Trees
 ## Widget Tree
-- How and what to show on screen
+- How, what and when to show on screen
 - Creates elements to mount in element tree
 ## Element Tree
-- What is shown on screen
+- What is currently shown on screen

 # 2. Syntax